LiamDev06/NMSAdvanced/README.md

   - `Server Menu Info Modifier` - modifies the server menu info by listening for the OutServerInfo packet and intercepting it
 - Custom Entities
   - `Killer Snowman` - custom entity snowman that overrides target+goal selectors to target nearby players and shots them with snowballs
+- Pathfinder Goals
+  - Pathfinder goal wrapper to give the obfustaced methods nice-understandable names
+  - `PathfinderGoalGamePet` - custom pathfinder goal that makes an entity navigate to a player to create a pet-like feeling
+- Pets
+  - `Friendly Wolf` - custom wolf pet that turns any wolf into a player pet upon clicked and applying a custom pathfinder goal